DataDog/hiring-engineers/answers.md

     class RandomCheck(AgentCheck):
         def check(self, instance):
         self.gauge('test.support.random', random.random())

- * After installing the Datadog integration for PostgreSQL, I wrote the test.support.random Agent check.
-Here is the code from my random.py file in checks.d.
+I chose to install the PostgreSQL Datadog integration because I've used Postgres for lots of projects.
+I added the integration via the Dashboards menu in Datadog, and then followed the provided instructions to grant read-only permissions to a 'datadog' user and configure the relevant yaml file to allow the Agent to connect to Postgres.
+I thought it was a nice touch that the configuration instructions are displayed as the user adds the integration to their dashboard, rather than needing to seek them out separately in the docs.

+After restarting the Agent and checking that it had successfully connected to Postgres using the info command, I read through the documentation about Agent checks.
+In order to become familiar with the method of setting up an Agent check with the correct file structure, I implemented the hello.world example check provided in the docs and made sure that it was successfully transmitting data.
+Afterward, I modified the code from the check file so that it was sampling a random value instead of a static value.
+The code from my check file is above.

 # Level 2

 ### Cloned Postgres Dashboard w/ Additional Metrics
 ![](./screenshots/cloned_dashboard.png)

+Next, I cloned my Postgres integration dashboard.
+Being able to clone an existing dashboard as a starting point for a new one is a useful feature.
+I added some additional metrics to the timeboard, including a count of databases.
+I liked the fact that the user can view their selected data type in all the different graph formats before adding it to a dashboard, as it allowed me to visually choose the best means of displaying each metric.

-* I cloned my Postgres timeboard and added some additional metrics, including a count of databases and a graph of my test.support.random metric.
+Finally, I added a graph of my test.support.random metric to the timeboard.

 ### Dashboard Types
 * Timeboards: all graphs are scoped to the same time, appear in a grid, and graphs can be shared individually